 However, in 1998, a close cousin to the enterprise zone was created - the Border City Development Zone (Minnesota Statute 469.1731 to 469.1735).
 The purpose of these zones was very similar: encouraging economic development; the revitalization of the designated areas; expansion of the tax base and economic activity; and job creation.
-Businesses that conduct activity within the zone may qualify for the property tax exemption under Minnesota Statute 272.0212 (as well as the sales tax exemption under Minnesota Statute 272.0212 (as well as the sales tax exemption under Minnesota Statute 272.0212 (as well as the sales tax exemption under Minnesota Statute 272.0212 (Breckenridge, Dilworth, East Grand Forks, Moorhead, Ortonville, and Taylors Falls).
+Businesses that conduct activity within the zone may qualify for the property tax exemption under Minnesota Statute 272.0212 (as well as the sales tax exemption under Minnesota Statute 469.1734, not discussed in this manual).
+Six cities are authorized to designate part of their city as a zone (Breckenridge, Dilworth, East Grand Forks, Moorhead, Ortonville, and Taylors Falls).